 Looking for some of the best whitewater rafting just minutes from Vail?

 Start the season off right with an Eagle River white water rafting trip.
-A great option for Spring white water rafting adventures in Colorado, the Eagle River waters run wild May through July.
-A legendary high country drainage, the Eagle River’s water comes primarily from snowmelt, much of which courses directly off the slopes of nearby Vail Mountain Ski Area.
-The frozen stream-bed awakens from hibernation in late April, rising within a matter of weeks to become a pulsating whitewater deluge.
+A great option for Spring white water rafting adventures near Breckenridge, the Eagle River waters run wild from May through July.
+A legendary high-country drainage, the Eagle River’s water comes primarily from snowmelt, much of which courses directly off the slopes of the nearby Vail Mountain Ski Area.
+The frozen streambed awakens from hibernation in late April, rising within a matter of weeks to become a pulsating whitewater deluge.

 Catch the Eagle if you can!
 Rafting on the Eagle River will not only give you that early fix but also whet your appetite for more whitewater throughout the summer.
 You can book your trip online or over the phone and when you book, there are usually two Eagle River trips available: